If we hadn’t known about Simon & Garfunkel when we first heard the solo Paul Simon album in 1972, I think we’d still

 In 1991, he did another “Concert In The Park”, only this time it was a solo effort backed by African and South American musicians.
-The crowd was reported as being 750,000…50% larger than his previous park concert with Art Garfunkel.
+The crowd was huge, like his previous park concert with Art Garfunkel.
 Over the years, he has received almost every song-writing and musical honor that could be applied to his long stellar career.

 Paul Simon has continued performing, sometimes doing concerts with Art Garfunkel (when they’ve gotten along), and releasing albums that have had reasonable popularity.
 His 2016 album, Stranger To Stranger, includes the popular song “Wristband”.
 The song features Italian electric dance beats provided by the artist Clap! (yes, with an exclamation point).
 It’s a cool song that tells the story of Simon being locked out of the stage door of his own concert, and then not being able to get back in the front doors, because he doesn’t have a wristband for admission.
 Of course it has a deeper meaning of disadvantaged people not being allowed into society.

 That’s Paul Simon…still relevant after all these years.